SMartinSci/volunteer/README.md

 # Charlottesville Community Volunteer Log Application

-Volunteer is a CRUD, Model-View-Controller web application using the Sinatra framework.
-This application  allows a user the ability to create an account, add volunteer entries to their log and edit volunteer entries.
-A volunteer has many entries and a log and it's entries belongs to a user; entries and logs cannot be edited by other users.
+Volunteer is a CRUD (Create, Read, Update, and Delete), Model-View-Controller web application using the Sinatra framework.
+The Front-end of the application is styled with Javascript, HTML5 + CSS3 using a modified version of a HTML5Up responsive template design.
+The Charlottesville Community Volunteer application allows a user the ability to create an account, add and edit their own volunteer entries and view all users' volunteer entries.
+A user has many entries and entries belongs to a user.
+For user authentication, username and password validators were created with a combination of Ruby and RegEx.
+Logged in users can create entries and edit or delete their entries.

 ## Installation

-You can install this app by running in your terminal git clone git@github.com:smartinsci/volunteer.git
+You can install this app by running in your terminal git clone 'git@github.com:smartinsci/volunteer.git'

 ## Usage